-You may be asking yourself, “But, why take herbal supplements if I’m not sick or don’t have a serious illness?”
+You may be asking yourself, “But, why take supplements if I’m not sick or don’t have a serious illness?”
 Surprising or not, herbal supplements are also widely used among the general population to treat less serious or critical conditions as well as increase the quality of life.
-From promoting sleep, cognitive function and immunity to reducing pain, harmful toxins and stress, there is quite literally an endless amount of reasons why people are taking herbal supplements.
-Click here to learn more about each and every herbal remedy which are specially formulated by the Vera Herbals Team and made with intention and care for you and your loved one’s health and wellness needs.
+From promoting sleep, cognitive function and energy to reducing stress, there is quite literally an endless amount of reasons why people are taking herbal supplements.

 When to Take Herbal Supplements